bstall/TheoryofPL/README.md

 # TheoryofPL
 Repository for Theory of Programming Languages course - Fall 2019

-Fortran:
-  Uploaded text documents since I used an online compiler.
+For the programs I wrote in these languages, I used online compilers and IDEs so my files are uploaded in text documents.